federicobozzini/unige-data-warehouse/lab1/importProcess.md

 The second parallel task is carried out by the Customs Clearance Agent that generates a Customs Declaration (*Customs Declaration generation*) and consigns it to the Customs.
 The Customs may refuse to give Clearance (*Clearance Refused*) or generate a Clearance Code (*Clear Code generation*) and give Clearance (*Clearance OK*) to the Customs Clearance Agent.

-The third parallel task is carried out by the Customs Clearance Agent that asks to the Terminal to book a Pickup (*Pickup booking*, this operation returns a DD in the initial model, it should be a Deliverer, a D).
+The third parallel task is carried out by the Customs Clearance Agent that asks to the Terminal to book a Pickup (*Pickup booking*).
 The Terminal may refuse (*Pickup refusal*) or agree to book a Pickup (*Pickup OK*).

 When the three parallel process are all finished, the Customs Clearance Agent chooses a Delivery Service (*Delivery Service choice*), generates a WayBill (*Waybill generation*) and makes a Shipment Request to a Terminal (*Shipment Request*).
 The Terminal may refuse the Shipment (*Shipment refusal*) or make a Transport Request to the Delivery Services(*Transport Request*).
 In this case the Delivery Service and the Deliverer may refuse the Transport (*Transport Refusal*).